holycrap872/ucls-ms-intro-to-cs/CourseMaterials/06_terminal/00_terminal_basics/lesson_plan.md

         - Use clues in the computer and the real world
         - You're going to "wake up" as Harry Potter
         - Demonstrate up until actually viewing the initial clue
+    - Run an example together on my computer
+        - Explore first few rooms and discuss
 - Partner up
 - Go!